mblunier/betgame/brasil2014/README.txt

   /restore
 	Displays a form to specify a table name and a data file with saved table contents.
-After submitting the form the file is uploaded and its content replaces all items with identical keys.
+After submitting the form the file is uploaded and its content replaces all items with matching keys.

   /unregister/{alias}
 	Deletes the player {alias} together with all related data from the DB.